What happened at the F1 Hungarian Grand Prix?

 The fastest lap of the race just after his final pit stop was imposing – a time of 1m 20.504s on lap 53 was over a second quicker than anything anyone else managed all afternoon.

 Norris remained within touching distance as the laps counted down.
-Still, he lapped traffic scuppered any chances of a second-place finish, Pérez ending up three seconds adrift of the McLaren at the chequered flag as he banked his sixth podium of the year – and earned Driver of the Day honours from the sport's fans.
+Still, he lapped traffic scuppered any chances of a second-place finish, Pérez ending up three seconds adrift of the McLaren at the checkered flag as he banked his sixth podium of the year – and earned Driver of the Day honors from the sport's fans.

 4. Ricciardo's long road to recovery